Patio or Deck Enclosure Installation Cost Range

-The cost to build a patio or deck enclosure is $64 per square foot.
-Depending on materials used, cost varies from $28-$95 per square foot, or $2,800 to $19,000 for patios from 100 to 200 square feet.
+The cost to build a patio or deck enclosure is $28 to $95 per square foot installed, depending on the type of material chosen for the enclosure.
+That comes out to $2,800 to $19,000 for patios from 100 to 200 square feet.
 The cost range covers simple screened enclosures to insulated space with windows.

 A typical wood framed screened porch enclosure costs about $45 per square foot while one with permanent walls and windows costs closer to $80 per square foot.
 As with any house project, cost can always go higher based on materials and features.
 Costs for specific porch enclosure types are listed below.